neherlab/ffpopsim/doc/python/source/index.rst

 - a C++ compiler

 The building process has been tested on SWIG 2.0, Numpy 1.6, matplotlib 1.1, and g++ 4.7.

+We are trying to reduce the requirements, lifting e.g. the need for SWIG, and making the building less manual.
+This work is in progress.

 .. _SWIG: http://www.swig.org/
 .. _Python: http://www.python.org/